isomerpages/nlb-biblioasia/_apr-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 In 2000, former Prime Minister Lee Kuan Yew revealed that the Israel Defence Force had helped establish the Singapore army.
 “To disguise their presence,” he wrote, “we called them ’Mexicans.’
 They looked swarthy enough”.
 The secret identities of the Israeli military mission, headed by then Colonel Yaakov (Jack) Elazari, was invented “in order not to arouse suspicions among the Malay Muslims”.
 In less than a year, Elazari, with the assistance of the Mossad, trained 200 commanders, and wrote the founding manuals for the Singapore army and intelligence body.
 60

-More particularly, the dispersed Jewish community presents a difficulty to urban and heritage planners.
-How can one identify a singular cultural enclave like Chinatown, if the places where the group worked, lived, played, and prayed are geographically scattered and in spirit, dissipated?
+<center>More particularly, the dispersed Jewish community presents a difficulty to urban and heritage planners.
+How can one identify a singular cultural enclave like Chinatown, if the places where the group worked, lived, played, and prayed are geographically scattered and in spirit, dissipated?</center>

 More recently, American, Australian and other European Jewish people have joined Singapore’s Israeli expatriates.
 In order to survive, the Baghdadi community found that they had to open themselves up, and through the Jewish Welfare Board, focus on cohesion between the different “blood groups” by catering to a “fuller Jewish life”.
 However, as with the Sephardis and Ashenazis, there remains “a social and cultural distance” between the old and new communities.61